jokob-sk/NetAlertX/docs/REMOTE_NETWORKS.md

 ## NMAP and Fake MAC Addresses

-Scanning remote networks with NMAP is possible, but since it cannot retrieve the MAC address, you need to enable the `NMAPDEV_FAKE_MAC` setting.
+Scanning remote networks with NMAP is possible (vai the `NMAPDEV` plugin), but since it cannot retrieve the MAC address, you need to enable the `NMAPDEV_FAKE_MAC` setting.
 This will generate a fake MAC address based on the IP address, allowing you to track devices.
 However, this can lead to inconsistencies, especially if the IP address changes or a previously logged device is rediscovered.
 If this setting is disabled, only the IP address will be discovered, and devices with missing MAC addresses will be skipped.

+Check the [NMAPDEV plugin](https://github.com/jokob-sk/NetAlertX/tree/main/front/plugins/nmap_dev_scan) for details